 Have you got the right cover?

 Most travel insurance policies provide an option to cover extras such as cruises and winter sports.
 Covering these additional activities will ensure you are covered for injuries related to those specific activities, otherwise, you could invalidate your insurance or not be able to claim.
-Some insurers, such as Staysure, also offer cover if you need to travel against FCDO advice for an essential trip, so check the policy documents carefully to ensure you have the right cover.
+Some insurers, such as Staysure, also offer cover if you need to travel against FCDO advice for an essential trip if you purchase the additional cover, so check the policy documents carefully to ensure you have the right cover.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - MoneySuperMarket, Compare the Market